BlacksilverConsulting/OS8/README.md

 ## (Optional) PostgreSQL 14 Server and Client

-Use this playbook to install PostgreSQL 14 Server and Client with some opinionated defaults.
+Use this playbook to install PostgreSQL 14 Server and Client from [The PostgreSQL official site](https://www.postgresql.org/) with some opinionated defaults.

 ```bash
 ansible-playbook ./pg14.yaml